 Nowadays, species qualified as “emergent” (because they have never previously been introduced in a continent other than the one of origin ) have become predominant.
 This is the case, for example, of the Asian hornet detected in France in 2004.

 2. Non-native species are spreading faster and faster across Europe

 There is an acceleration in the rate of expansion of non-native insects.
 Non-native species that have become established in Europe over the past two decades have a faster average rate of expansion than those that arrived just after World War II .
 Many of them colonized almost the entire continent in less than fifteen years, while most species established in the first half of the 20th century took several decades to achieve this.
 Several examples indicate that this expansion rate is independent of the origin of the introduced insect (Figures 4 and 5).

 Thus, the western conifer seed bug, Leptoglossus occidentalis (Figure 4), a native from North America, was first observed in 1999 in north-eastern Italy .
 In 2018, it is present from Portugal to Russia and from North Africa to Scandinavia, as well as in the Middle East, Asia and South America.

 Insects of Asian origin have spread even more rapidly, colonizing most of Europe in less than 10 years:

 - The box tree moth, Cydalima perspectalis (Figure 4), was first detected in 2006 in Germany ;

-- A butterfly of South American origin, the tomato leafminer, Tuta absoluta (Figure 4), first observed in 2006 in Spain .
+But it also true for a moth of South American origin, the tomato leafminer, Tuta absoluta (Figure 4), first observed in 2006 in Spain .